theupdateframework/specification/tuf-spec.md

     be left unspecified or be set to the False value.
 Otherwise, it must be set to the True value.

-    Regardless of whether consistent snapshots are ever used or not, both versioned and unversioned root metadata files should always be provided so that outdated clients can update to the latest available root.
+    Regardless of whether consistent snapshots are ever used or not, all released versions of root metadata files should always be provided so that outdated clients can update to the latest available root.

     For more details on how this would apply on a community repository, please